Length of MCAT

 - Writing sample

-The MCAT length of time for Biological Sciences is seventy minutes and you will find fifty-two questions in this section.
+The time for Biological Sciences is seventy minutes and you will find fifty-two questions in this section.
 The Physical Sciences section also has fifty-two questions and it also lasts for the same amount of time.
 The Verbal Reasoning section is one that lasts for an hour and consists of forty questions.
 These three sections have multiple choice questions.
-Last but not the least, the Writing Section is one where you need to write two essays and the total MCAT length of time is sixty minutes.
+Last but not the least, the Writing Section is one where you need to write two essays and the total time is sixty minutes.
 You will have to write the essays by typing into the computer.

 Tips to Handle Time Limits

-If you want to get a good score, you will have to make sure that you are well-prepared for the test and you will also need to complete all the test sections within the MCAT length of time.
+If you want to get a good score, you will have to make sure that you are well-prepared for the test and you will also need to complete all the test sections within the limit of time.
 How do you do that?
 You can follow these tips:

-- Practice each of the sections of MCAT everyday and make sure that you time yourself.
-This is the best way to ensure that you complete the test within the MCAT length of time.
+- Practice each of the sections of the test everyday and make sure that you time yourself.
+This is the best way to ensure that you complete the test within the limit of time.

 - For the multiple choice questions, work on those questions whose answers you know.
 The questions that you do not know the answers to, you can always make a lucky guess.
 There is no negative marking if you choose an incorrect answer.